Michael Lockshin (film director): Career

 The film received a record 14 nominations and 6 wins at the annual Russian Guild of Film Critics Awards, including winning Best Feature Film.
 It received seven nominations and seven wins at the Russian Film Academy's Nika Awards, including Best Picture.
 At the same time the official state-sponsored government film awards Golden Eagle totally ignored the film in their nomination because of the director's stance on the war.
 At the Nika Awards ceremony those receiving the prizes had to agree to not mention the director's name.
 Despite all the backlash, the film became one of the highest grossing films ever at the Russian box office, and the #1 highest grossing film with an 18+ rating.
-In 2025 the film was released theatrically to critical acclaim in Germany, Austria, Italy and other countries.
+In 2025 the film was released theatrically to mostly positive reviews in Germany, Austria, Italy, Czechia, Sweden and other countries.